Sanmilee/Neural-Style-Transfer/README.md

 # Neural-Style-Transfer
 Creating Art from Images Using Convolutional Neural Network

-A simple digital image processing technique of segmenting images into grayscale and binary images.
+Sytle transfer of an image of a baby dragon and the ship wreckage of the Minotaur
 ![images1](result1.jpg)